 docker logincommand.
 Azure Container Registry transfers container images over HTTPS, and supports TLS to secure client connections.

 Starting January 13, 2020, Azure Container Registry will require all secure connections from servers and applications to use TLS 1.2.
 Enable TLS 1.2 by using any recent docker client (version 18.03.0 or later).
 Support for TLS 1.0 and 1.1 will be retired.

-You control access to a container registry using an Azure identity, an Azure Active Directory-backed service principal, or a provided admin account.
+You control access to a container registry using an Azure identity, a Microsoft Entra ID-backed service principal, or a provided admin account.
 Use Azure role-based access control (Azure RBAC) to assign users or systems fine-grained permissions to a registry.

 Security features of the Premium service tier include content trust for image tag signing, and firewalls and virtual networks (preview) to restrict access to the registry.
 Microsoft Defender for Cloud optionally integrates with Azure Container Registry to scan images whenever an image is pushed to a registry.

 Supported images and artifacts - Grouped in a repository, each image is a read-only snapshot of a Docker-compatible container.
 Azure container registries can include both Windows and Linux images.
 You control image names for all your container deployments.
 Use standard Docker commands to push images into a repository, or pull an image from a repository.
 In addition to Docker container images, Azure Container Registry stores related content formats such as Helm charts and images built to the Open Container Initiative (OCI) Image Format Specification.

 Automated image builds - Use Azure Container Registry Tasks (ACR Tasks) to streamline building, testing, pushing, and deploying images in Azure.
 For example, use ACR Tasks to extend your development inner-loop to the cloud by offloading